 I’ve been working as a Director for over 20 years.
 Here’s a small selection of bits that I’ve made over the last few years.

-‘If Only I Had the Time’ is my most recent video.
-Completed in early 2017, this was made for Bairbre Anne, an Irish singer/songwriter based in Melbourne.
+‘If Only I Had the Time’ is a low-budget music video.
+Completed in 2017, this was made for Bairbre Anne, an Irish singer/songwriter based in Melbourne.

 It’s both a testament to her talent as a musician as well a love letter to a great Dublin location – the soon to be demolished John Player Factory in Dublin.